- Stereotypic Behaviors

 Overused stallions, submissive stallions presented to aggressive mares, and stallions with previous negative experiences may be unwilling to mate.
 Masturbation is a normal behavior in horses; colts will start mounting within the first few weeks of their lives.
 Ejaculation is rare, and fertility rates are unaffected.
 Some owners use various devices to stop masturbation; these essentially punish the horse for masturbating and cause pain.
 They can cause fear while trying to breed and predispose the stallion to poor libido.
 Management should be directed toward eliminating the underlying problems.
 The stallion should be presented with teaser mares, should be well rested and fed, and have increased social contact with mares on pasture.
 Using an artificial vagina to desensitize the stallion can help, and treatment with anxiolytics such as diazepam may address underlying anxiety.
 Other cases may require semen collection and artificial insemination.

-Approximately 50% of geldings have some stallion-like behavior, including courting and mounting females, flehmen, fighting, and attacking foals.
+Approximately 50% of geldings show some stallion-like behavior, including courting and mounting females, flehmen, fighting, and attacking foals.
 The brain of the male horse is masculinized before birth; therefore, some of these behaviors do not require androgens to be expressed.
 Some geldings may achieve erection and intromission while mounting the mare.
 In advanced cases, the horse should be checked for pituitary adenoma.
 Normally, the testosterone level should be <0.2 ng/mL.
-Treatment includes separation, progestins, and selective serotonin reuptake inhibitors.
+Treatment includes separation, progestins, and SSRIs.

 Eating feces is mainly seen in foals during the first 8 wk of life.
 Foals usually consume fresh feces of their mothers, and it is believed that maternal pheromones play a role in this behavior.
 Deoxycholic acid is found in feces and may help protect against infantile enteritis and aid in deposition of myelin.
 The behavior may also provide vitamin B and introduce normal intestinal flora.
 In adults, the behavior is mainly associated with a low-roughage diet.